Davit Volkovi

-Davit Volkovi (Georgian: დავით ვოლკოვი; born 3 June 1995) is a Georgian footballer who plays as striker for Sabah in the Azerbaijan Premier League.
+Davit Volkovi (Georgian: დავით ვოლკოვი; born 3 June 1995) is a Georgian professional footballer who plays as striker for Zira in the Azerbaijan Premier League.

 Club career

 Georgia

 Born in Georgian capital Tbilisi, Volkovi played the 2012–13 season with FC Gagra in the Georgian Premier League scoring 10 goals in 26 appearances.
 Being only 18 at the time, it was no surprise local power-house FC Dinamo Tbilisi brought him at the end of the season.
 Initially, he played mostly for the second team which was competing in second level, the Pirveli Liga.
 By the end of his second year at reserves team, he was incorporated to the first team in the second half of the 2014–15 season.
 He started the 2015–16 Umaglesi Liga as part of the main team and made 3 appearances as contribution for Dinamo Tbilisi winning their 16th national title, however the challenge for a spot in the starting eleven was huge with Dinamo having numerous experienced national team strikers, so during winter-break, Volkovi accepted a loan to FC Chikhura Sachkhere where he will play the second half of the season and score 4 goals in 8 appearances helping them finish 4th and qualify to the UEFA Europa League.
 Instead of spending most time sitting in the glorious Dinamo Tbilisi bench waiting to be the substitute of some glorious Georgian football star striker, Volkovi enjoyed being helpful and leading the attack in other teams where he would have more space, so for the restructured 2016 Umaglesi Liga he accepted being loaned to FC Sioni Bolnisi, a club that in the past had good results in the league.
 However, Sioni ended relegated, but Volkovi by scoring 6 goals in 14 games ended as 4th best league topscorer.